lisa-analysis-center/.github/profile/README.md

-# LISA Analysis Center
+# NLAC

 ## About

-The LISA Analysis Center on GitHub is a collaborative space dedicated to research and development of analysis pipelines for LISA (Laser Interferometer Space Antenna) data.
+The NLAC collaboration on GitHub is a space dedicated to research and development of analysis pipelines for LISA (Laser Interferometer Space Antenna) data.
 LISA is an ESA-led mission to survey the gravitational wave sky at mHz frequencies.

 This collaborative space is organized under the initiative of the US-based LISA Project Science Office and NSGS, as part of the US contribution to the overall LISA Science Ground Segment.
 This is distinctive from the European-led Distributed Data Processing Center, which has its own procedures for contributions.